 Definition of Clarinet

-The clarinet family encompasses many voices, including:
+The clarinet family includes many voices, such as:

 - Soprano